Kwapee/AirBnB_clone/README.md

 ## Overview

-This first part of the project focuses on creating a command interpreter that allows to:
+This first and starting of the project focuses on creating a command interpreter that allows to:
 - create the data model.
 - manage (create, update and destroy) objects via a console.
 - store and persist objects to a file (JSON file).